seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Doctor**
 That's all one, if ye make a noise.
 If she entreat again, do any thing,
-Lie with her, if she ask you.
+Lie with her, if she ask you. /

 **Jailer**
 / Ho there, doctor!

 **Doctor**
-Yes, in the way of cure.
+Yes, in the way of cure. /

 **Jailer**
 / But first, by your leave,
-I' th' way of honesty.
+I' th' way of honesty. /

 **Doctor**
 / That's but a niceness.
 Nev'r cast your child away for honesty.
 Cure her first this way; then if she will be honest,
-She has the path before her.
+She has the path before her. /

 **Jailer**
 / Thank ye, doctor.

 **Doctor**
 Pray bring her in
-And let's see how she is.
+And let's see how she is. /

 **Jailer**
 / I will, and tell her
 Her Palamon stays for her; but, doctor,
-Methinks you are i' th' wrong still.
+Methinks you are i' th' wrong still. /

 *Exit Jailer.*

 **Doctor**
 / Go, go!
 You fathers are fine fools.
 Her honesty!
-And we should give her physic till we find that--
+And we should give her physic till we find that -

 **Wooer**
 Why, do you think she is not honest, sir?

 **Doctor**
-How old is she?
+How old is she? /

 **Wooer**
-/ She's eighteen.
+/ She's eighteen. /

 **Doctor**
 / She may be,
 But that's all one, 'tis nothing to our purpose.
 What e'er her father says, if you perceive
 Her mood inclining that way that I spoke of,
-Videlicet, the way of flesh--you have me?
+Videlicet, the way of flesh - you have me?

 **Wooer**
-Yet very well, sir.
+Yet very well, sir. /

 **Doctor**
 / Please her appetite,